jcrawley/spitfire-maybe/README.md

     N _pi = 3.14 				                var pi = 3.14;

 **ASSIGNMENT IS MOST CERTAINLY NOT INITIALIZATION**

-In Spitfire, you can assign variables to other values if you so choose.
-It is exampled below.
+In Spitfire, assignment is as you would probably expect.

     N x = 1 					                var x = 1;
     x = x + 1 					                x = x + 1;